 Since creditors know that unsecured debt can be difficult and costly to recoup, many of them resort to threats and intimidation to convince you to pay.
 While creditors do have a right to call you, if they resort to harassment they may be breaking the law.
 This rarely stops them however, and the calls and letters become disruptive, upsetting, and overwhelming.

-One of the advantages of having an attorney on your side when you are overwhelmed by unsecured debt is that all calls and correspondence with your creditors can be routed through our office.
-Let the attorneys at Weintraub & Selth, APC, handle your creditors while you take steps to get back on track.
-Contact our office today to discuss your situation with an experienced Los Angeles debt relief lawyer.
+One of the advantages of having a lawyer on your side when you are overwhelmed by unsecured debt is that all calls and correspondence with your creditors can be routed through our office.
+Let the attorneys at Weintraub & Selth, APC handle your creditors while you take steps to get back on track.